 The Path, key selection and various options are summarized in a dialog so that an encryption rule can be easily created.
 Encryption rules can be changed later as required, e.g. if the previously selected algorithm for a key no longer meets the required security requirements.
-In this case the previously used key (e.g. with IDEA algorithm) could be replaced by a new key with used a higher security algorithm (e.g. AES-XTS 256 bit).
+In this case the previously used key (e.g., with IDEA algorithm) could be replaced by a new key with used a higher security algorithm (e.g. AES-XTS 256 bit).
 After performing an initial encryption, all existing files would then be encrypted with the new key and higher security algorithm.

 Note: If a previously used key is to be replaced by another key for an existing encryption rule, the old key must remain in the possession of the user.
 The old key is then required for the reencryption of existing encrypted data that is still encrypted with this key.
+To do this, assign the old key as key without path to the respective users (see "key without path" on page 120).